Dakota (song): Music video

 The music video for "Dakota" was filmed in South Dakota, United States.
 It features Stereophonics on a road trip through Dakota on the back of a truck.
 As the video goes on, the band pass various Dakota sights including Mount Rushmore.
 The video was given an exclusive showing on MTV before it was shown on other music channels.

 Reception

 Critical response

 "Dakota" received positive reviews.
 AllMusic editor MacKenzie Wilson said the song had "glossy guitar hooks" when reviewing the album.
 Along with the songs "Brother" and "Girl" she stated that they "find Stereophonics' second coming to be a convincing one."
 On the "Readers 100 Greatest Tracks of 2005" at Q, "Dakota" was placed 8th.
 James Masterton named the song his single of the year in 2005.
 Alexis Petridis from The Guardian praised the song for replacing their "standard smug lumbering with an urgent synthesizer pulse" and its "breezy, radio-smashing chorus."

-Pete Cashmore from NME was critical towards "Dakota" for sounding like a U2 stadium song and being "too concerned with making an impressive noise and not concerned enough with a tune."
+The song has been compared to the works of U2, with Pete Cashmore of NME criticising the song for sounding like one of their stadium songs and being "too concerned with making an impressive noise and not concerned enough with a tune."